northys/CSS-Inliner/README.md

 -------

 CSS-Inliner is simple PHP tools that inserts CSS from file into HTML tags.
 Nothing more, nothing less :)
+I tried to make it as fast as possible, but due to third party libraries I can't do more.

+Anyway, this tools wasn't created for inlining CSS files of bambilions of lines, but for inlining styles into e-mails.
+So I hope it will create job for you and helps you with creating newsletters, sending notification mails etc. :-)

 ## Usage